ByteDance: Lark

 First released to the public in 2019, Lark is ByteDance's enterprise collaboration platform.
 Lark was originally developed as an internal tool, becoming ByteDance's primary internal communication and collaboration platform, but was eventually made available to external users in certain markets.

 TikTok

 First released to the public in September 2017, TikTok is a video-sharing social networking service used to make short-form videos, from genres like dance, comedy, and education.
 On 9 November 2017, ByteDance acquired Shanghai-based social media start-up Musical.ly for up to US$1 billion.
 They combined it and prior acquisition Flipagram into TikTok on 2 August 2018, keeping the TikTok name.

+TikTok Music

+Formerly known as Resso, TikTok Music launched in Indonesia and Brazil in July 2023.
+On 19 October 2023, TikTok Music premiered in Mexico, Singapore and Australia.

+The platform allows users to highlight and share lyrics, comments and other user-generated content with each other alongside streaming of full-length tracks.
+ByteDance says that it has licensing agreements in place with Warner Music Group, Sony Music Entertainment, Merlin Network and Beggars Group, among others.
+Resso was shut down in India in January 2024, due to "local market conditions".

+On 24 September 2024, ByteDance announced that TikTok Music would shut down on 28 November 2024.

 Toutiao

 Toutiao (今日头条 (Jīnrì Tóutiáo)), launched in August 2012, started out as a news recommendation engine and gradually evolved into a platform delivering content in various formats, such as texts, images, question-and-answer posts, microblogs, and videos.

 In January 2014, the company created the "Toutiaohao" (头条号) platform to attract more content creators.
 Later in the year, it added video capabilities.
 Toutiao used interest-based and decentralized distribution to help long tail content creators find an audience.

 In 2017, Toutiao acquired Flipagram.
 ByteDance would later expand Toutiao's features to include: a missing person alerts project whose alerts have helped find 13,116 missing persons as of June 2020; short-form video platform Toutiao Video, later rebranded as Xigua Video (西瓜视频, also known as Watermelon Video), which hosts video clips that are on average 2–5 minutes long; and Toutiao Search, a search engine.